AFGHANISTAN – The Trip

 INFORMATION

-No women in photos.
-Since the TLB took over, many of their individual rights to employment, education, and public spaces were removed.
-Women in Afghanistan are supposed to stay home unless they are out with their husbands or with family or go to the bazaar.
+No women in the photos.
+Since the TLB took over, many of their rights to employment, education, and public spaces were removed.
+Women in Afghanistan stay home unless they are out with their husbands or family or go to the bazaar.
 Sadly, the only ones encountered are beggars on the street in the remoter areas.
 Except for those who work at the airport, Afghan women are not allowed to speak to strangers or be photographed.
 It’s a male-dominated society and many tourists do not interact with a single woman during their entire trip.

-Most tourists have no issues with the TLB but make sure have the proper documentation in order, are always with a guide, and never go anywhere where your security would be at risk.
+Most tourists have no issues with the TLB but make sure to have the proper documentation in order.
+Never be grumpy or rude to the Taliban, especially at checkpoints.
+Even if it’s a slight annoyance, keep a positive, friendly attitude.
 Respect their religion and traditions – very conservative and once in Pashtun areas such as Helmand and Kandahar multiply that by ten.
-Keep political opinions to yourself, keep a very low profile, dress like a local, and asked for permission before taking photos.
+Keep political opinions to yourself, keep a very low profile, dress like a local, and ask for permission before taking photos.
 Whatever you do, don’t lose your passport!

 VISA